eidiot/eidiot.github.io/source/_posts/2014-09-06-TDD-Demo-GameOfLife-with-Android-Studio.md

 date: 2014-09-06 19:27:05
 tags:
 ---
 On my Java class the teacher used [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) as an example for [TDD](http://en.wikipedia.org/wiki/Test-driven_development) and I found it a really good example.
 So I made some videos to demonstrate how I tried TDD on it.

-For each step I also post new or changed code, and links of full code of that step on [GitHub](https://github.com/eidiot/TDD-GameLife-AndroidStudio).
+For each step I also posted new or changed code, and links of full code of that step on [GitHub](https://github.com/eidiot/TDD-GameLife-AndroidStudio).

+I posted some keyboard shortcuts as well.
+You can find and change them in "Keymap" section of Android Studio's preference panel.

 ## 1. Create GameOfLife Project

+Simply create a new project on [Android Studio](http://developer.android.com/sdk/installing/studio.html).
+[Android Studio](http://developer.android.com/sdk/installing/studio.html) is still in beta (I'm using 0.8.6) but I am very happy with it so far.
+On the [GDG Auckland September Meetup](http://www.meetup.com/GDGAuckland/events/199648182/) Julius Spencer said they've already been using it on production for one year now.
+So give it a try if you haven't yet.
+It's so much better than eclipse!

 <!-- more -->

 ## 2. Create class `GameModel` and test case `GameModelTest`

+- Create class: (New...) command + N
+- Create test: (Show Intention Actions) option + Enter

 ```java GameModelTest.java https://github.com/eidiot/TDD-GameLife-AndroidStudio/blob/02TestCase/app/src/androidTest/java/me/eidiot/gameoflife/GameModelTest.java View Full Code
 public class GameModelTest extends TestCase {